 The Council takes the view that as the person responsible for recruiting private hire vehicles and drivers, for accepting bookings and for fulfilling customer expectations, the role of the private hire operator is crucial.
-It is he/she who can set the standards expected by the Company and ensure that vehicle proprietors and drivers meet those standards and customers' expectations.
+They can set the standards expected by the Company and ensure that vehicle proprietors and drivers meet those standards and customers' expectations.
 It is also important that the private hire operator recognises the role of the Council as the Licensing Authority and works in partnership with the Council to achieve high standards.